pedrorochaOSX/pedrorochaOSX/README.md

 ### Software engineer

-Passionate about technology and building creative web and mobile apps.
+Passionate about designing, developing and building creative Web and Mobile apps.